Pilot in fatal F-16 crash identified; Madison fighter jets grounded as Air Force launches investigation

 Support Local Journalism

-The Air Force is investigating why the plane crashed during a scheduled training exercise within Michigan’s Hiawatha National Forest, but Van Roo said it could take a month to determine exactly what happened and more than a year to determine why.
+The Air Force is investigating why the plane crashed, but Van Roo said it could take a month to determine exactly what happened and more than a year to determine why.

-A search effort involving the 115th Fighter Wing, local emergency responders, the U.S. Coast Guard and other government agencies began shortly after the crash in a remote area of the forest that Delta County Sheriff Ed Oswald said is “very remote with no cellphone service.”
+The search effort began shortly after the crash in a remote area of the forest that Delta County Sheriff Ed Oswald said is “very remote with no cellphone service.”

-Van Roo said the investigation will look at all aspects of the mission, including maintenance, aircraft integrity, pilot briefings and training.
+Van Roo said the investigation will look at all aspects, including maintenance, aircraft integrity, pilot briefings and training.

 Established in 1948, the 115th Fighter Wing began flying F-16 Falcons in 1992.
 The unit has about 1,200 members, including 500 full-time airmen, who serve dual federal and state missions.